forestgrape/coronavirus/index.md

 - The coronavirus transmission is best thought smoke-like.
 How smoke behaves we know, since we can smell it, unlike the viruses.
 Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that your cloth start smelling , would correspond to a probability of a few percentages to get infected.
 Keeping the smoke model in mind makes it easier to detect and avoid risky situations: A neighbours candle won't harm through doors, but if you are at a place with an indoor barbecue, smoke travels to the next floor.
 For Covid-19 this means: A single neighbour being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.

 - Wear a mask in indoor places where infectious people can be.
 The longer you stay, the more people there are and the less ventilation there is, the more important since the infection risk increases with the amount of indoor air breathed.
-Or best avoid crowded indoor spaces entirely.

    Reuse the mask, but put it into 60 to 70-degree hot water for 30 minutes every day  or wash it with soap.
 [Chan et al.](#chan) have shown that this inactivates the coronavirus (Remark: shown for Sars-Cov-1).
 From time to time you should change it or wash it very well - there's more than Sars-Cov-2, don't forget that!

 - Distancing reduces infection risk.
+If possible avoid crowded indoor spaces.

+- Ventilate your rooms regularly by opening all windows for 5 minutes.
+If possibly  infected, always ventilate your room before opening the door of your room or flat.
+[Ventilation](#ventilation) has been shown to be effective.

 - Outside is safe,  if distance is kept.
 However, beware of the corridor and stairwell.
-Limit or ideally avoid public transport and crowded cars.
 Ideally, walk or cycle directly from home.

+- Transport:
-Taking into consideration, that most people especially children will and should go outside right where they live, it is polite to make limited usage of cars for leisure in cities - it is nicer and safer with light traffic.
+    * Cars: Considering, that many people, especially children, will and should go outside right where they live, limited use of cars is polite - it's nicer and safer with light traffic.

-- Ventilate your rooms regularly by opening all windows for 5 minutes.
-If possibly  infected, always ventilate your room before opening the door of your room or flat.
-[Ventilation](#ventilation) has been shown to be effective.
+    * Public transport:
+         * Limit usage to reduce infection risk and/or wear a mask.
+         * Ventilation is key in public transport.
+If possible open the windows at least from time to time, this works well thanks to the outside airflow.
+Always to max, turn off in tunnels and never put on circulation.
+         * If there are old toilets, that go to the rails, don't use to shit!

 - Don't have very dry air inside; drying your frequently washed cloths inside keeps the air humid.
 In dry air, both dust and viruses stay longer in the air.